 model.deleteStaff(staffToDelete)

-to remove the staff from the catalog.CommandResult
+to remove the staff from the address book.CommandResult

 with a success message.NOTE: CafeConnect only allows deleting staff by index.
 Once a staff member is deleted, they cannot be recovered unless added again manually.